 “You are what you eat,” explains nutritional therapist and health writer, Ian Marber.
 Your body needs to get the most from the foods you eat.

-The solution: To slow down the ageing process and look younger for longer, focus on nutrients which fight ageing, says Marber.
-These include;
+To slow down the ageing process and look younger for longer, focus on nutrients which fight ageing, says Ian.
+These include:

 3. You sit for too long…

-Researchers at The University Health Network in Canada found that people who sit too much every day, either working at a computer, watching TV or simply being sedentary, are at an increased risk of diabetes, heart disease, cancer and shorter life spans, even if they exercise.
+A study from the University Health Network found that people who sit too much every day, either working at a computer, watching TV or simply being sedentary, are at an increased risk of diabetes, heart disease, cancer and shorter life spans, even if they exercise.

 This is because our bodies are designed to be on the move, constantly, yet our modern day lifestyles and conveniences don’t allow for it.

-The solution: The good news is that you don’t have to spend hours in the gym to reverse this trend.
-Simply standing more and getting up every 30 minutes from your computer to walk around, count.
+The good news is that you don’t have to spend hours in the gym to reverse this trend.
+Simply standing more and getting up every 30 minutes from your computer to walk around, counts.

 The trick is to find ways to move throughout the day even if you’re not exercising.
 In fact, scientists have determined that “exercise snacking” where you do three 10-minute bursts of exercise a day, can have the same health benefits as one long session.